-Keke Palmer Compares Playing A Pimp To Playing A Stripper In New Movie ‘Hustlers’
+Keke Palmer Compares Playing A Pimp To Playing A Stripper In New Movie, ‘Hustlers’

-Keke Palmer has been making the rounds to promote her new movie, Hustlers, and one thing is for certain — the actress has come a long way since playing the kid-friendly roles of Akeelah in Akeelah and the Bee and True on Nickelodeon sitcom, True Jackson, VP.
+Keke Palmer has been making the rounds to promote her new movie, Hustlers, and one thing is for certain: the actress has come a long way since playing the kid-friendly roles of Akeelah in Akeelah and the Bee and True on the Nickelodeon sitcom, True Jackson, VP.

 In an attempt to shed the child-like layers, Palmer has gravitated to more adult projects and has since played a lesbian pimp and now, a stripper.
 While chatting with BET, the actress offered a comparison between the two roles.

 In the movie Pimp, Palmer plays the role of Wednesday, a female pimp who grew up learning the rules of the business from her father.
-After her father leaves, she’s forced to step into his shows and fend for herself while taking care of her prostitute mother and her girlfriend, Nikki.
+After her father leaves, she’s forced to step into his shoes and fend for herself while taking care of her prostitute mother and her girlfriend, Nikki.
 Wednesday’s desperation to provide a better life for the women in her world soon leads her down a dangerous path and puts her face-to-face with a dangerous male pimp with nothing to lose, as previously reported by The Inquisitr.

 On the other hand, Hustlers follows a crew of smart strip club employees who are determined to turn the tables on their Wall Street clients.
 The film boasts an all-star cast, including Jennifer Lopez, who plays boss lady Ramona, and Constance Wu, who plays Destiny.
 As for Palmer, the actress steps into the role of lovestruck stripper, Mercedes.